rradczewski/ymmv/_drafts/Awesome_technical_interviews_part_0.md

 This year marked the first year since 2014 I did technical interviews again.
 When the CTO of my previous client approached me and asked me to do the technical interviews for the front-end team, I was excited to pick the topic up again after such a long time.

-With the first interviews quickly approaching, I reflected on the interviews I have been to in the past, sitting at the other side of the table as an interviewee, nervous, excited, very insecure or - on other occasions - at  [peak-Dunning-Kruger](https://en.wikipedia.org/wiki/Dunning%E2%80%93Kruger_effect).
+With the interviews quickly approaching, I reflected on the interviews I have been to in the past as an interviewee, sitting at the other side of the table, being nervous, excited, very insecure or - on other occasions - at  [peak-Dunning-Kruger](https://en.wikipedia.org/wiki/Dunning%E2%80%93Kruger_effect).
 With the CTO's permission, I tried to create an interview process that mitigates all of the above.

 ## Opening a can of worms